Scottish whisky makers reel over U.S. tariffs in row over EU subsidies

 But the USTR also issued a warning.
 “The U.S. has the authority to increase the tariffs at any time, or change the products affected.
 USTR will continually re-evaluate these tariffs based on our discussions with the EU,” USTR said.

-Airbus and U.S. firm Boeing (BA.N), the world’s two largest planemakers, have waged a war of attrition over subsidies at the WTO since 2004, in a dispute that has tested the trade policeman’s influence and is expected to set the tone for competition from would-be rivals from China.

-Additional reporting by Tim Hepher, Julien Ponthus, Joice Alves and Danilo Masoni in London, Philip Blenkinsop in Brussels and David Shepardson in Washington; Writing by Edmund Blair; Editing by Jon Boyle
+Airbus and U.S. firm Boeing, the world’s two largest planemakers, have waged a war of attrition over subsidies at the WTO since 2004, in a dispute that has tested the trade policeman’s influence and is expected to set the tone for competition from would-be rivals from China.
+(Additional reporting by Tim Hepher, Julien Ponthus, Joice Alves and Danilo Masoni in London, Philip Blenkinsop in Brussels and David Shepardson in Washington; Writing by Edmund Blair; Editing by Jon Boyle)